 - Fill out this link to request your textbooks

-- Textbooks and/or school supplies will be distributed from Sunday, August 27 to Tuesday, August 29, 2023.
-A schedule is below.
+- Textbooks and/or school supplies will be distributed according to the schedule below.

 If you have any further questions or would like help signing up for Librarika do not hesitate to reach out to either Leslie Garfias (email@example.com) or Vanessa (firstname.lastname@example.org).